Hot Fuzz (soundtrack)

 Hot Fuzz: Music from the Motion Picture is the soundtrack album to the 2007 British crime-comedy film, Hot Fuzz.
 The album was released on 19 February 2007 in the United Kingdom, and on 17 April 2007 in the United States and Canada.
 The UK release contains 22 tracks, and the US/Canada release has 14.
+In 2023 La La Land Records release a 2 disc expanded edition of the complete film score.

 Composition

 The film's score is by British film composer David Arnold, who has scored the James Bond film series since 1997.
 Among Arnold's works featured on the soundtrack album is the "Hot Fuzz Suite", which is a compilation of excerpts from the score.

 Other music from the film is a mix of 1960s and 1970s British rock (The Kinks, T.Rex, The Move, Sweet, The Troggs, Arthur Brown, Cozy Powell), new wave (Adam Ant, XTC) and indie UK and American rock (The Fratellis, Eels, Jon Spencer).

 Dialogue by Simon Pegg, Nick Frost and various other cast members is interwoven into the music itself, rather than being on separate tracks.